 Established in 1999, the University of Ottawa Centre for Neuromuscular Disease (CNMD) was mandated "to advance the understanding of neuromuscular and related disorders and enhance human health through the development and implementation of novel therapies."
 CNMD members study all aspects of neuromuscular function and dysfunction and conduct activities such as basic research, translational medicine and clinical research.

-Our Collaborative Partnership Team, through the uOBMRI, has proudly provided funding to support 5 STaR trainee Scholarships for the following Neuromuscular Disease Research projects:
+Our Collaborative Partnership Team, through the uOBMRI, has proudly provided funding to support 5 STaR trainee Scholarships for Neuromuscular Disease Research projects annually.

 Under the uOBMRI umbrella, CNMD researchers have united to focus their expertise on B3 for NMD: Bench to Bedside and Back – Transformative Discoveries Leading to Care in Neuromuscular Disease.
 This project creates a streamlined process to implement the bench (preclinical) to bedside (next generation sequencing, clinical trials) and back (clinically informed basic research) approach in order to develop therapies for patients with NMD.
 This project includes gene discovery, disease-state pathogenesis, therapy development, natural history and clinical trials.
 Other B3 for NMD projects include: